 Can I have a shed or greenhouse on my plot?

 Sheds and greenhouses are allowed but tenants must speak to their site Warden before commencing work.
 The ideal size for a shed would be 6’ x 4’ but anything up to 8’ x 6’ is acceptable, the same goes for greenhouses.
+Structures must be glazed with polycarbonate or similar – strictly no glass.
+This includes shed windows.
 Please use slabs or timber for the base, no permanent concrete bases are allowed.
 Polytunnels are also acceptable but due to the nature of the construction should be sited with advice from the Warden who will also advise as to a suitable size.

 Who is responsible for the path around my plot?

 As stated in the Tenancy Agreement you are responsible for the maintenance of paths and borders around your plot.
 Following discussions a number of years ago it was decided to set a standard width of path between 18” – 24”.
 This includes additional paths you may decide are necessary on your plot.